2024 Melvin McCall "Strokes Fore Progress" Memorial Golf Tournament

 Melvin McCall lost his battle with Brain Cancer (Grade IV Glioblastoma Multiforme Tumor – Most Severe) in April, 2000.
-This tournament began because of the preceding, but strongly continues as we not only remember Melvin, but we also remember dear friends, Sam Rosselli, Don Wallace and Lib Hawkins.
-Both Sam Rosselli (Travelers Rest, SC) and Don Wallace (Germantown, TN) lost their courageous battles with Brain Cancer in January 2011 and March 2015; Lib Hawkins (Travelers Rest, SC) lost her courageous battle with Brain Cancer in November 2017.
-Sam Rosselli, Don Wallace and Lib Hawkins, just like my Dad, were men and women of great Character and Integrity.
-Equally important, this event continues as we honor our dear friends Joe Philpot and Cindy Payne Pryor, who continue their courageous battles with Brain Cancer.
+This tournament began because of the preceding, but strongly continues as we not only remember Melvin, but we also remember dear friends, Sam Rosselli, Don Wallace, Lib Hawkins and Joe Philpot.
+Both Sam Rosselli (Travelers Rest, SC) and Don Wallace (Germantown, TN) lost their courageous battles with Brain Cancer in January 2011 and March 2015; Lib Hawkins (Travelers Rest, SC) lost her courageous battle with Brain Cancer in November 2017 and Joe Philpot (Travelers Rest, SC) in December 2020.
+Sam Rosselli, Don Wallace, Joe Philpot and Lib Hawkins, just like my Dad, were men and women of great Character and Integrity.
+Equally important, this event continues as we honor our dear friends David Turno, Stephanie Hopper, and Cindy Payne Pryor, who continue their courageous battles with Brain Cancer.

 The Rosselli, Philpot, Pryor, Wallace and Hawkins families have been very dedicated supporters of this event since its inception, they’re not just friends, they are family!

 Our Mission is to ensure we are making a difference in the lives of those affected by Brain Cancer by providing financial support to THE PRESTON ROBERT TISCH BRAIN TUMOR CENTER at Duke; supporting their efforts in Brain Cancer Research - providing effective treatments, with hopes of discovering a cure for Brain Cancer.